MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-use-aggregation-functions.md

 ## Perform a conditional count

+When analyzing your data, you may want to perform a conditional count to understand how many rows meet a specific criteria.

-The following example uses the [countif()](./countif-aggfunction.md) function to count of storms that caused damage.
-The function returns the count of rows where the predicate passed as an argument is `true`.
-Then the `top` operator further filters to show states with the most crop damage from storms.
+The following query uses the [countif()](./countif-aggfunction.md) function to count of storms that caused damage.
+The query then uses the `top` operator to filter the results and display the states with the highest amount of crop damage caused by storms.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKC7NzU0syqxKVQgGiReHZ5ZkOBflF7gk5iampyrYKiTnl+aVZKZpQARAUsUKdgoGmgpJlUAtiSWpQENK8gsUTCECmGYAAFosNm9wAAAA" target="_blank">Run the query</a>